jthalpern/jthalpern.github.io/_pages/Graphic design.md

 ## Web assets

 Amazon allows what is called "A+" content on product pages.
 Here are some that I've designed:

 ![A+ example 1](\assets\images\Graphic design\a1.png)

 ![A+ example 2A](\assets\images\Graphic design\ca1.jpg)

 ![A+ example 2B](\assets\images\Graphic design\ca2.jpg)

-This is a website banner intended for linking to the product page:
+And this is a website banner intended for linking to the Amazon product page:

 ![A+ example 1A](\assets\images\Graphic design\product shot.png)